bikeshaving/crank/website/guides/12-api-reference.md

 - `tag: Tag` - The tag of the element.
 - `props: Record<string, any>` - The props of the element.
 - `key: unknown` - A key by which to identify the element during the element diffing process.
-- `ref: Function` - A callback which fires whenever the element is rendered.
+- `ref: Function` - A callback which fires with the element’s rendered value whenever the element is rendered.

 #### Methods
 - [`constructor`](#Element.constructor)

 ### `Renderer`
 An abstract class which is subclassed to render to different target environments.
 This class is responsible for kicking off the rendering process, caching previous trees by root, and creating/mutating/disposing the nodes of the target environment.

+**NOTE:** The internal Crank renderer methods documented in the [guide on custom renderers.](./custom-renderers)

 **Type Parameters:**
 - `TNode`